Keyboard shortcuts

 }

-GlobalTransform is correct here, even when the entity is loading from .jsn.
+GlobalTransform is correct here, even when the entity is loading from a scene file.
 The scene loader propagates transforms inline before firing observers, so you get the entity’s true world-space pose.
 You don’t need On<SceneInstanceReady> or the recursive-walk pattern from vanilla Bevy.

 Register the observer in your plugin: